Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

 <validation step="ab7de097-f109-48c9-82ef-c69c8122bc37" />

+  >**Success!** You have now created and enabled your CA policy to restrict access outside trusted networks only affecting your own test user account.

 ### Task 3 - Test the configured Policy